 As indicated in the preceding section, the Auckland sand market is tight, with supply not matching demand.
-Looking forwards these pressures are projected to intensify.
-Using the Bream Bay resources offers a unique opportunity to deliver sand to the Auckland market.
+Looking forward these pressures are projected to intensify.
+Using the Pakiri resource offers an opportunity to deliver sand to the Auckland market from a high quality and known resource.
 Using this resource offers an ability to supply sand to the Auckland market in a way that not only satisfies market demand but does so in a way that delivers a range of wider economic benefits.